Prince0827/DSA-Project-2/README.md

 # DSA-Project-2
-My second project in my tech learning journey  at the Incubator hub helped me deepen my knowledge of Power BI for data cleaning, modelling, visualisation, and reporting.
+This project is a concluding part of my initial capstone project at the Incubator Hub, which formed as a pedestal in my tech learning journey.
+The project deepened my knowledge of Power BI for data cleaning, DAX, modelling, visualisation, and reporting.

  ## Topic: Palmora Group Human Resources Analysis